 Hope Valley College joined Chorus Education Trust on 1 September 2019.
-Governance is undertaken by a Transition Board of Governors, appointed by the Chorus Board of Trustees.
-You can find out more about the membership of the Transition Board here.
+Governance is undertaken by the Local Governing Body with effect from 1 September 2020.
+Previous to this governance was the responsibility of the Transition Board of Governors.

 What’s involved in the role?